Skip to main content

 Note

-Make sure to add a slash (/) at the start and end of your regular expression.
+Make sure to add a forward slash (/) or a hash sign (#) at the start and end of your regular expression.

 A capturing group is a sequence of characters within a regex enclosed in parentheses.
 For example, this regex /(color\: [a-z]+).*(size\: [A-Z])/ has two capturing groups: (color\: [a-z]+) and (size\: [A-Z]).